clones-sol/desktop/PRIVACY.md

    - Requires connecting the original wallet used for submission
    - Immediate automated processing

-2. Through Email Support:
-   - If you've lost access to your private key
-   - Email privacy@clones.sol
-   - Include your wallet public address in the request
-   - We will process the deletion of recordings associated with that wallet

 In both cases, we will:
 - Remove your data from our servers
 - Exclude your data from future public dataset releases